sipb/homeworld/docs/installation-chroot.md

 # Installation in a chroot

-You will need a Debian stretch installation or VM -- note that we do not support any other environments.
+You will need a Debian stretch (or buster) installation or VM -- note that we do not support any other environments.
 Hyades project members can use the rhombi.mit.edu machine for this.